I have a friend who has a catchphrase she consoles herself with when things are dreary or chaotic in her life:

 Even when our voice is silent, behavior patterns are where our issues and problems speak loudest.

-Overworking?
+With overworking?
 Or perhaps going from job to job, home to home, life to life; never quite sticking anything out.

-Spending money you don’t actually have, to buy things you don’t need, to prove yourself to people who if you were to layer them down, are probably not completely fine themselves?
+Spending money you don’t actually have, to buy things you don’t need, to prove yourself to people who (if you were to layer them down), are probably not completely fine themselves?

 Maybe you say it by rewarding yourself at the end of long, stressful days with overindulgent alcohol use.
 Or by overeating unhealthy food.